mohasarc/workers-pool/README.md

 const Pool = require('workers-pool');
 const pool = new Pool(5);

-// The function to be used in the task (should be exported) module.exports.add = function (a, b) {
+module.exports.add = function (a, b) {
     return a + b;
 }

-// Creating a TaskHandler object fot the add function by passing
-// the absolute path to its file and its name var addAsync = pool.getTaskHandler(__filename, 'add');
+var addAsync = pool.getTaskHandler(__filename, 'add');

-// Calling the function (this will be enqueued in the pools tasks
-// queue waiting to be run by any idle worker thread in the pool) addAsync.run([2, 5], function (result) {
+addAsync.run([2, 5], function (result) {
     console.log(result) // 7
 });
 ```
+Firstly, the function to be used as the task has to be exported or
+stringifiable.
+Then, we use the file absolute path with the exported
+function name to create a TaskHandler object.
+This object will hold
+information about the task.
+Finally, the TaskHandler object `addAsync`
+can be used to run the task using `run` method.

 Another way to run functions on the fly is also available: